 This list could easily grow twice as long, but these are the best snacks at Disneyland that we find ourselves daydreaming about before a visit and end up going back for time and again.
 Is it snack time yet?

 The Best Disneyland Snacks and Where to Find Them

 We'll call this list our baker's dozen.
 It's so hard to narrow down our favorite Disneyland snacks, especially as this list keeps growing and growing!
 Let's hop to it and take a look at the best Disneyland snacks.
 We even even share some tips on how to save money on them!

 Whip It!
 Whip It Good

 The Myth.
 The Legend.
 The Whip.
 The Dole Whip.
 Or in this case, the Dole Whip Float!

-Dole Whip is a soft serve pineapple flavored frozen treat that you can find at the entrance to Adventureland in front of the Enchanted Tiki Room.
+Dole Whip is a soft serve, pineapple-flavored frozen treat that you can find at the entrance to Adventureland in front of the Enchanted Tiki Room.
 You can order just the Dole Whip itself or as a float in pineapple juice, complete with a little drink umbrella.
 Here’s our little secret for avoiding the ever-present line (it seems the Dole Whip has quite a cult of followers).
-Use the Disneyland mobile ordering service through the Disneyland app to skip the line!
+Use the Disneyland Mobile Order service through the Disneyland app to skip the line!
 You can enjoy your refreshing treat inside the Enchanted Tiki Room while you cool off in the dark and air-conditioned show.
-Adventurous Dole Whip lovers can also hop on over to the Tropical Hideaway in Adventureland for more options including Dole Whip floats, Loaded Whip, and pineapple Dole Whip swirled either orange, raspberry and now mango!
+Adventurous Dole Whip lovers can also hop on over to the Tropical Hideaway in Adventureland for more options, including Dole Whip floats, Loaded Whips, and pineapple Dole Whip swirled either orange, raspberry or mango!
 These treats are so refreshing on a hot day!
 Here are some more tips on staying cool at Disneyland.